trfaber/About-Me/ReadMe.md

 This directory contains folders that represent questions.
-These folders contain the answers to the respective subject matter.
+These directories contain the answers to the respective subject matter.

 Path to the current directory /home/trfaber/About_Me